bbauska/Coursera-Bootstrap/readme.md

 Now inside that, you will notice that I am using the ,a, tag to define the three buttons.

-Let\'s look at how we define the three button.
+Let&apos;s look at how we define the three button.

-Let\'s look at how we define the Call button.
+Let&apos;s look at how we define the Call button.

 This particular line defines the Call button.